 The City College of New York seal is used on official documents from the president and Board of Trustees.
 Examples include commencement materials, diplomas and legal documents.
-This seal is not available to the public please contact.

-documents.
 This seal is not available to the public, please contact Office of Institutional Advancement and Communications at communications@ccny.cuny.edu, if you need to use this seal.